Canal 12 (Salvadoran TV channel): Creation and early years

-Some entrepreneurs linked to the Christian Democracy and Salvadoran journalists advised by journalists and experts of Chilean nationality created a company called "Salvadoreña de Televisión" with which they bought two channels of Channel 12: one aimed at transmitting news, which is where "News to the Day" (today "Noticiero Hechos") with its three broadcasts and two months later the morning stripe is created under the name of "Good Morning" (today "Hola El Salvador") which consisted of a news broadcast, an interview with depth with Salvador Castellanos and later created a space dedicated to address problems of the community that was called "Community a day" of 1 hour.
-The idea of transmitting canned American programming is replaced by national production where the development of national talent was sought and in addition, professional, democratic and pluralistic television.

-The slogans of "La Señal Salvadoreña (The Salvadoran Sign)" and "Porque lo hacemos aquí (because do it here)" began with the new programming of the station, with programs such as "Telepirata", "Tierra de infancia", "El show del tío Memo y la tía Bubu" and the main ones that were "Noticiero al día" and "Buenos Días".

 In 1985, under the leadership of the Salvadoran-Palestinian businessman, Jorge Emilio Zedán (1935–2012), YSWX began a second phase of its history, breaking with the traditional schemes of Salvadoran television, with its advertising phrase Canal 12 dares to occupy a place in the minds of Salvadorans, especially from the news, because as expressed in his second slogan, he dared to present content in a way that had never been seen before in the country.
 Through its Newsletter and the large number of programs that were produced in their studios, totaling some 24 programs that had to be produced for the weekly program, so their motto changed to "Lo Hacemos Aquí (We do it here)".
 A few months after starting the Zedán stage, its facilities were moved to another large residential house located on Avenida las Magnolias, always in Colonia San Benito, which was also conditioned to operate as a television station, having to be built two Studios and a theater for live programs with audience.
 It was more than 25 years ago when in the middle of the Civil War in El Salvador, where a group of journalists began the task of forming a channel where the backbone of it is the information of national events at that crucial and transcendent moment of Salvadoran history.